 - High levels of stress

 No matter which type of angina you have, however, any kind can lead to a heart attack.
-So seek the advice of a cardiologist at Manhattan Cardiovascular Associates, where you’ll get help adjusting a new lifestyle and using medications to treat your underlying heart problems.
+So seek the advice of a cardiologist at Manhattan Cardiovascular Associates of New York City, where you’ll get help adjusting a new lifestyle and using medications to treat your underlying heart problems.

 Ease Your Chronic Pain

 - Aspirin may be the first medication prescribed.
-When your doctor discovers that your chest pain is directly related to malfunctioning in your heart, your doctor may recommend that you take a daily dose of aspirin.
+When your chest pain specialist or cardiologist nyc discovers that your chest pain is directly related to malfunctioning in your heart, your heart doctor may recommend that you take a daily dose of aspirin.